 Please enjoy the next part of the story from our friends at Virtual Ideas.

 Storytelling with 3D People – Organizing, choosing and integrating the right 3D People

 Historically, making 3D Humans look as realistic as possible has been the biggest challenge when including 3D People in animations.
 With the creation of more realistic 3D People assets, we have set up our library with a coded ranking system to make it easier for our artists to quickly place the right people assets into the correct positions in a scene.
 That being better quality assets closer to the camera and lower quality assets further away.

 We used a mix of ready Posed and Rigged 3D People models to strike a balance of presenting a realistic activation of the spaces shown, while not wanting to overcrowd and overburden the 3D Scenes with lots of people assets.

 Waterbrook Bowral Bar Concept Rendering | Virtual Ideas

 Typically for public/communal spaces (e.g. the restaurant, the bar) we feel that these should always be populated with people, as no one wants to sit in an empty bar.
 For private spaces, such as residences, you want the viewer to feel that this space belongs to them and not someone else, so we avoid using people.

 We also spent time specifically grading the 3D People assets to more closely match the exposure of each scene, as there is always some variability with how the skin tones of different assets behave within each scene.
 We find that this helps to integrate the 3D People more seamlessly into the animation and assists the viewer to look past individual 3D Humans and consider the scene as a whole.

-Three workflow tips for creating believable Video Stories in 3D:
+Three workflow tips for creating believable Video Storytelling with 3D People: